 - for the English Humanitarian Logistics track: have completed all the 40 ECTS and all the module's courses needed for admission in English, with at least the grade 70/good/3 out of 5 in all courses (or proven your English language skills in any of the other accepted ways),

 - for the Swedish major "Logistik och samhällsansvar" fulfill Hanken's language requirements in Swedish for MSc level or gained at least the grade 70/good/3 out of 5 at least in 10 ECTS worth of the module's courses in Swedish (the courses need to be taught in Swedish and all course work have to be completed in Swedish)

-If the applicant has not been able to complete 40 ECTS within two academic years (or if the courses have not been registered on their transcript before the admission's deadline) with a GPA of at least good, the applicant cannot sign up to another two-year period, and try to attain the missing courses, or re-take courses in order to gain higher grades.
+If the applicant has not been able to complete 40 ECTS within two academic years with a GPA of at least good, the applicant cannot sign up to another two-year period, and try to attain the missing courses, or re-take courses in order to gain higher grades.
 It is not possible to try to apply for admission based on courses completed during a second two-year period.
 Admission can only be granted based on studies attained during the applicant's first two-year period.
 The application period is always in the spring, and the first application period for this admission will be held in the spring of 2022 for students who registered for the module.
 Students who sign up to the module in the spring of 2021 can try to complete the required 40 ECTS by spring 2022 or 2023 at the latest.